 Some regulations require that a site which provides what could be considered professional advice state that the content is informational only – that is, not the recommendations of an actual professional.
 Providing information like this will keep you on the right side of the law, and allow you to stay in business.

-A terms and conditions includes a variety of rules and guidelines for how users access and use your website or mobile application.
+A T&C includes a variety of rules and guidelines for how users access and use your website or mobile application.
 Here are some of the most common elements:

 Many such agreements contain contact details to inform users how to contact companies with questions regarding policies or operations.
 This contact information is often different from that found on contact pages.